 This course is designed to expose participants to a broad range of anthropologically informed research grounded in the archaeological threads and debates in South American archaeology.
-Students will participate in excavations and laboratory analyses and learn how archaeological data is collected and processed.
-By the end of the session, participants should be able to excavate a unit and engage in comprehensive artifact analysis.
+Students will participate in laboratory analyses and learn how archaeological data is collected and processed.
+By the end of the session, participants should be able to engage in comprehensive artifact analysis.
 They will also have the opportunity to collaborate with the local community on heritage projects.
 To achieve these objectives, this study experience will:

-- Introduce students to the diversity and richness of cultures prior to the conquest of South America by Europeans as well as major debates in the study of the region; - Provide a practical working knowledge of archaeological field and lab methods, including excavation, analysis, cataloging, and conservation; - Introduce the intellectual challenges of archaeological research, including research design, the interpretation of data, and the continual refinement of hypotheses and field strategies regarding information recovered in the field. - Include students in heritage projects and collaborations with community members
+- Introduce students to the diversity and richness of cultures prior to the conquest of South America by Europeans as well as major debates in the study of the region; - Provide a practical working knowledge of archaeological lab methods, including analysis, cataloging, and conservation; - Introduce the intellectual challenges of archaeological research, including research design, the interpretation of data, and the continual refinement of hypotheses and field strategies regarding information recovered in the field. - Include students in heritage projects and collaborations with community members